Programming, SEO

 When function f is called on line 4 – the name x in the global scope gets a copy of name z in the function scope and points to the int object [2].

-Finally, the global name y is created to point to int object [4], which is returned by the function call.
+Finally, the global name y is created to point to the int object [4], which the function call returns.

-Since the local name [z] is created in the function scope (i.e. on the stack) the name [z] is destroyed as the function returns.
-Such a way of passing a copy of the name to the local scope of a function is in fact passing by value.
-This passing by value happens despite the value being copied to the local scope of the function is a reference (aka. name).
+Since the local name [z] is created in the function scope (i.e. on the stack), the name [z] is destroyed as the function returns.
+Such a way of passing a copy of the name to the local scope of a function is in fact, passing by value.
+This passing by value happens despite the value being copied to the function's local scope as a reference (aka. name).

 A more accurate (although not official – maybe one day) description of this behaviour could be called ‘passing by copying name’.